 STEP 2: REGISTER YOUR DETAILS AND ENROL IN YOUR COURSE

-ONLINE ENROLMENT IS OPEN FROM 8 MAY 2023 - 25 MAY 2023
+ONLINE ENROLMENT IS OPEN FROM 20 APRIL - 7 MAY 2026

 Register and Enrol

 Using your Monash Account, you can now log into our Web Enrolment System (WES) to register your details and enrol in your course.
-You will need to work through each step in order - each section has to be completed before the next section is unlocked.
+You will need to work through each step in order - each section has to be completed before the next section is unlocked

 - Read through and agree to the Student Acknowledgement, Agreement and Consent